 However, the downside and biggest disadvantage of whole beans is that you will need to purchase a quality coffee grinder if you don’t already own one.
 Also this really does need to be a burr grinder rather than a blade grinder and to get a decent one can be pricey.
 So the advantage of pre-ground is no need for a grinder and no annoying fiddling with the grinder to try and find the right grind size.
 Simply buy the coffee on amazon and it will arrive ready to go straight into that Aeropress or portafilter.

-In this review we will review the whole beans but also link to the pre-ground version where available.
+In this review we will review the whole beans but also link to the pre-ground coffee version where available.

-the Best Coffee on Amazon 2019
+The Best Coffee on Amazon 2023

 Recommending coffee beans can be a hazardous occupation for the simple reason that it ultimately does come down to personal preference.
 While some brands are unquestionably better and more reputable than others, the most important thing is what do you like and which beans taste best to you?
-For that reason instead of recommending one type we will outline six of what we believe to be the best coffee beans on Amazon that other customers have also loved.
+For that reason instead of recommending one type we will outline what we believe to be the best coffee on Amazon that other customers have also loved.

 It is also worth noting that these beans are eligible for prime shipping and the company Volcanica do seem to be very reliable in seeking to get freshly roasted beans to Amazon as quickly as possible which is great.